How much sugar are you really eating?

 Then either move the decimal point two spaces to the right or multiply by 100 = 91% being the total carbohydrate derived from sugar.

-On a final note one of the best ways to avoid too much sugar is to ensure the contents of your shopping basket contains as few packaged and processed foods as possible, because these are the ones that contain the most sugar, not to mention artificial ingredients.
-Eating a diet high in fresh whole foods might require more preparation and getting your hands dirty in the kitchen, but it’s also more likely to keep you looking and feeling a whole lot better than a packaged food diet.
+Eating a diet high in fresh, whole foods might require more preparation and getting your hands dirty in the kitchen, but it's also more likely to keep you looking and feeling a whole lot better than a packaged food diet.

 So if you’re looking for the secret to losing excess fat and feeling better, then get back to basics with your diet and keep your food as natural and as unprocessed as possible.